reimagined/resolve/docs/frontend.md

 ## @resolve-js/client library

-The **@resolve-js/client** library provides an interface that you can use to communicate with the reSolve backend from JavaScript code.
+The **@resolve-js/client** library exposes an interface that you can use to communicate with the reSolve backend from JavaScript code.
 To initialize the client, call the library's `getClient` function.
 This function takes a reSolve context as a parameter and returns an initialized client object.
 This object exposes the following functions:

 | Function                                                            | Description                                                                 |
 | ------------------------------------------------------------------- | --------------------------------------------------------------------------- |